June 24th 2020

 Home Buying 101: How to upgrade to a new home in Canada

-Buying a home in Canada is a big step—one you’ll want to make sure you’re ready to take.
-Here are some questions that might help you determine whether you’re ready for the commitment:
+Buying a home in Canada is a big step — one you’ll want to make sure you’re ready to take.
+Here are some questions that might help you determine whether you’re prepared for the commitment:

 - Do you need to sell your current home first?